 Most places don’t do large copies.
 But you can get your print done in several copies.
 Trim them and put them on the canvas one by one.
 It is time-consuming but worth the time.
 This works best on very busy prints because it will hide any seams you might have.

 Don’t be afraid to edit your photos, make them look like watercolors or an oil painting, play with the lighting, add words and saying, have fun.

 These make absolute great gifts.
 Instead of giving a card to someone make a canvas print with a saying or something special on it.
-An inspirational saying or flowers or that special photo of the two of you, don’t be afraid the edit that picture and give it a special effect or even a matt, before printing.
+An inspirational saying or flowers or that special photo of the two of you, don’t be afraid the edit that picture and give it a special effect or even a matte, before printing.